Lawyers for Hair Care Product Burn Injury

 Obviously, if you feel a burn injury occur due to a hair care procedure, you should go to the emergency room at once.
 However, sometimes the full effects of the burn are not visibly noticeable until hours later.
 Symptoms that may indicate you have suffered from a scalp burn and should seek medical care include, fever, facial erythema, swelling of the neck, burning sensation to the scalp and hair loss.
 If you have a procedure done and these symptoms appear, you should seek medical attention immediately.

 After you have sought the appropriate level of medical care, you should consult a hair burn injury attorney immediately to determine your rights.
 It is very important that you act quickly in a case such as this to preserve evidence.
 The hair care product involved may be disposed of if you fail to act quickly making determining exactly what went wrong more difficult.
-At Simmons & Fletcher, P.C., we have recovered substantial settlements for clients suffering from severe hair burns.
+At Simmons and Fletcher, P.C., we have recovered substantial settlements for clients suffering from severe hair burns.
 Call us for a free consultation on your case today.